 What is an Upwork Proposal Template?

-In very simple words, Upwork proposal template is a shell to fit in client’s exact requirements and create a custom proposal for a client in a very short span of time.
+In straightforward words, Upwork proposal template is a shell to fit in client’s exact requirements and create a custom proposal for a client in brief.

 A template can help you quicken the process of writing a proposal for a client on Upwork and still maintain it’s originality for the client.

-One can have a template that can be used over and over again with the needed details as per the client’s requirement.
-In fact, a template can help you be consistent with your proposal and yet craft it in such a manner that it is different for each client.
-It helps to craft a proposal that isn’t lengthy and yet has every detail needed for clients to hire you as well as asks relevant questions.
+One can have a template that can be used over and over again with the details as per the client’s requirement.
+It can help you be consistent with your proposal, yet craft it in such a manner that it is different for each client.
+It helps to craft a proposal that isn’t lengthy, has every detail needed for clients to hire you and asks relevant questions.

-I always prefer a template that I can reuse but remember there is a difference between a copy pasted proposal and a template based proposal.
+I always prefer a template that I can reuse.
+Remember there is a difference between a copy pasted proposal and a template based proposal.

-In copy paste proposal you say the same thing for each job in a particular category but in a template, you have common parts that you reuse and you have areas that you fill in from what client is looking for.
+In copy paste proposal you say the same thing for each job in a particular category.
+But in a template, you have common parts to reuse.
+You have areas to fill from what the client is looking.

-Let me share with you the exact template I have used for almost a decade to grab hundreds of thousands of dollars worth of client’s work from Upwork.
+Let me share with you the exact template I use and has used for almost a decade to grab hundreds of thousands of dollars worth of client’s work from Upwork.